davidderus/ansible-rpi/README.md

   - RPC interface for remote monitoring with optionnal SSL encryption
   - Shared downloads directory (*may be replaced by a previously configured network folder*)
 - `media_center`: Turn your Raspberry into a decent customizable media center
-  - Kodi basic installation
+  - Kodi basic installation with separate user
   - Dynamic sources creation (*may be linked to previously configured network folders*)
-  - Buffer handling
+  - Buffer handling optimized for a Raspberry
-  - Optionnal minimal Openbox setup (*when using a lite image for eg.*)
+  - Optionnal `kodi` user with `kodi-standalone` and a minimal Openbox setup

 ### Incoming

-- Separate user for kodi
-- Kodi session with `kodi-standalone` support on startup (_reloadable service_)
-- `swarm_node`: Run Docker containers in a Rpis Swarm
+- `swarm_node`: Setup a Rpi as a Docker Machine and join a Docker Swarm

 ## Setup